MongoDB Utilities¶

 in your current directory and overwrites anything currently existing in the dump/ folder.

-Here’s what the basic usage looks like, backing up from the host iad-mongos2.objectrocket.com
+The following is an example of basic usage, backing up from the host iad-mongos2.objectrocket.com

 , on port 12345